fatiger92/JAVA/README.md

 # JAVA

+## Welcome to Java

 Why people like JAVA more then C#?
+I have no idea about this.